Career Development Fund

 The fund is available for:

-“job-related conferences, workshops, training sessions, course work and seminars that enhance the employee’s work performance and facilitate professional growth in any potential position the employee aspires to attain at the college.
-Bargaining Unit Members may also apply for funds to attend college or university courses where such courses are directly related to the employee’s current work assignment or to a position to which the employee could reasonable expect to be promoted.”
+Job skill related conferences, workshops, training sessions, course work and seminars that enhance the employee’s knowledge base (but not required to maintain position with the college) and facilitate professional growth in any potential position the employee aspires to attain at the college.
+Bargaining Unit Members may also apply for funds to attend college or university courses where such courses are directly related to the employee’s current work assignment or to a position to which the employee could reasonable expect to be promoted.

 (LCCSSA Collective Bargaining Agreement, 21.1 & 21.2)